Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 * Improved context color for fishing purchases (i.e. owned/max items are now have different colors)
 * Changed "View Fish" for a biome from a button into a link to the wiki instead
 * Higher tier biomes must now be purchased/unlocked
-  * 2 Biomes are available by default for FREE
+  * 2 Biomes are available by default for FREE (atleast one of which includes a legendary fish)
   * Biomes that have higher tier fish are more expensive
   * Some biomes require payment AND a minimum amount of previous biomes to be purchased.
 (Specific order of biomes does not matter, only amount)